pyeve/eve/docs/tutorials/account_management.rst

     }

 We defined an additional read-only entry point at ``/accounts/<username>/``.
-This isn't really needed, but it can come in handy to easily verify if a username has been taken already, or to retrieve an account without knowing its ``ObjectId`` beforehand.
+This isn't a necessity really, but it can come in handy to easily verify if a username has been taken already, or to retrieve an account without knowing its ``ObjectId`` beforehand.
 Of course, both informations can also be achieved by querying the resource endpoint (``/accounts/?where={"username":